(A)

 stress of daily operations, e.g., variable and moving loads such as vehicle

-traffic, movement of wood, etc.
+traffic, movement of wood, etc..

-(B) If an owner/operator elects to comply
+(B) If an owner or operator elects to comply

 with paragraph (A) of rule

-of the Administrative Code instead of paragraph (B) of rule
+Code instead of paragraph (B) of rule

-of the Administrative Code, the drip pad must have:
+Code, the drip pad shall have:

-(1) A synthetic liner installed below the
+(1) A synthetic

-drip pad that is designed, constructed, and installed to prevent leakage from
+liner installed below the drip pad that is designed, constructed, and installed

-the drip pad into the adjacent subsurface soil or ground water or surface water
+to prevent leakage from the drip pad into the adjacent subsurface soil or

-at any time during the active life (including the closure period) of the drip
+ground water or surface water at any time during the active life (including the

-pad.
-The liner must be constructed of materials that will prevent waste from
+closure period) of the drip pad.
+The liner shall be constructed of materials

-being absorbed into the liner and to prevent releases into the adjacent
+that will prevent waste from being absorbed into the liner and to prevent

-subsurface soil or ground water or surface water during the active life of the
+releases into the adjacent subsurface soil or ground water or surface water

-facility.
-The liner must be:
+during the active life of the facility.
+The liner shall be:

-(a) Constructed
+(a) Constructed of materials that have

-of materials that have appropriate chemical properties and sufficient strength
+appropriate chemical properties and sufficient strength and thickness to

-head and external hydrogeologic forces), physical contact with the waste or
+hydrogeologic forces), physical contact with the waste or drip pad leakage to

-drip pad leakage to which they are exposed, climatic conditions, the stress of
+which the materials are exposed, climatic conditions, the stress of

 installation, and the stress of daily operation (including stresses from